matthieuboisgontier/Meta-Analysis_Apathy_Physical-Activity/README.md

 The data used for the p-curve analysis are in "Data for p-curve analysis.csv".

 ## R script
 The exact-p calculation.R script was used to compute exact p-values when they were not reported in an article but sample size (n) and Pearson’s correlation coefficient (r) were avaible.
-These p-values were then reported in Table 1.
+These p-values were then reported in Table 1 and used in the meta-analysis.